On the semicontinuity problem of fibers and global $F$-regularity: Local properties on fibers and some consequences

 Assume next $\dim R \ge 2$.
-The intersection $Z':=Y_{\mathrm{reg}} \cap Z$ is constructible and $(0) \in Z'$, which implies that $Z'$ contains a dense open subset.
-By shrinking it, we may assume $Z'$ is an open subset and we claim that $(0) \subsetneqq Z'$.
-If it is not so, the generic point $(0)$ must be open.
-This implies that there exists a non-zero element $f \in R$ such that the localization $R[f^{-1}]$ is a field.
+The intersection $Z':=Y_{\mathrm{reg}} \cap Z$ is a constructible subset of $Y$ and $(0) \in Z'$, where $(0)$ is the generic point of $Y$.
+This implies that $Z'$ contains a dense open subset of $Y$.
+By shrinking $Z'$, we may assume that $Z'$ is an open subset of $Y$ and we claim that $(0) \subsetneq Z'$.
+Indeed, if $(0)=Z'$, the generic point $(0)$ must be an open subset of $Y$.
+This implies that there exists a nonzero element $f \in R$ such that the localization $R[f^{-1}]$ is a field.
 However, this is impossible, due to Lemma \ref{Lemma2}.

-By these observations, we can find a prime ideal $Q \in \Spec S$ as specified above, which does the required task.
-Thus we have shown the theorem in all cases. \end{proof}
+By these observations, we can find a prime ideal $Q \in \Spec S$ satisfying $(\ref{crucialpoint})$.
+Thus, we have shown the theorem in all cases. \end{proof}

-This theorem is useful when one wants to deduce certain properties of general fibers from those of closed fibers.
-We shall state some corollaries as immediate consequences of the main theorem.
-For the definition of seminormal rings and their basic properties, we follow \cite{GrTr}, where one may also find interesting applications to singularities on schemes and analytic varieties.
+\begin{remark} This theorem is useful when one wants to deduce certain properties of general fibers from those of closed fibers.
+We state some corollaries as immediate consequences of the main theorem.
+For the definition of seminormal rings and their basic properties, we follow \cite{GrTr}, where one finds interesting applications to singularities on schemes and analytic varieties. \end{remark}

-\begin{corollary}[Localization theorem I] Let $\phi:R \to S$ be a flat homomorphism of finite type of excellent rings.
-Assume that $P \cap R$ is a maximal ideal for all maximal ideals $P$ of $S$ and all closed fibers of $\phi$ are geometrically seminormal over the residue fields.
+\begin{corollary}[Localization theorem I] Let $\phi:R \to S$ be a flat map of finite type of excellent rings.
+Assume that $P \cap R$ is a maximal ideal for all maximal ideals $P$ of $S$ and every closed fiber of $\phi$ is geometrically seminormal over the corresponding residue field of $R$.
 Then $\phi$ is a seminormal homomorphism. \end{corollary}